isagiordano/ArcGIS_Python_Class/Final_Toolbox/README.md

 ## Tool 1: Select

 ### Summary
 The user will add a "Towns" shapefile which countains the feature "COUNTY."
 The tool will then ask the user to input a county of their choosing.
-The tool will select from the Towns shapefile only the county they chose, and generate an output shapefile using arcpy.Select.
+The tool will select the county they chose from the Towns shapefile, and generate an output shapefile using arcpy.Select.

 ### Parameters
 This tool requires 2 inputs and 1 output.

 **Input 1:** This should be the Towns shapefile containing a COUNTY feature.
 The dataset type is Feature class.
 **Input 2:** This is the name of the county chosen.
 The dataset type is String.